thebigtower

 It was originally the main ITV 405-line VHF transmitter for the same area and also the first ITA transmitter to be established in Scotland.
 Typically, it is sited adjacent to what was formally the equivalent BBC 405-line Band I station for the area, this being the transmitter at Kirk o'Shotts which now broadcasts various DAB radio services.

 Previously, the Black Hill site has housed an IBA Regional Operation Centre (ROC) and a BBC Monitoring and Information Centre (MIC), respectively centralised since to Emley Moor and Warwick.
 The latter accounts historically for the larger of the two main building complexes on this site, located to the right of the main entrance.
-(See Transmission Site Images 2003)
+(See Site Building Images 2003)

 800x600 1024x768